seanoracle/JDELS/README.md

 * 6668, // Alternate IRC [Apple addition]
 * 6669, // Alternate IRC [Apple addition]

-### **Step 1**: Acquire an Oracle Cloud Trial or Workshop Account
+### Acquire an Oracle Cloud Trial or Workshop Account

 - Bookmark this page for future reference.

 - Please click on the following link to create your <a href="https://cloud.oracle.com/tryit" target="_trial">Free Account</a> and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.
   ![](images/Trail.png)

-> NOTE: Soon after requesting your trial you will receive the following email. _You may begin working on Lab 100 before you receive this email_, but you will not be able to start Lab 200 until you have received it.
+> NOTE: You may proceed to the section below if you already have the access and credentials.

 Before You Begin
 ----------------